Rishabh32700/GITGITHUB/README.md

 example.txt
 sensitive-info.txt
 ```
-### 13. Forking
-A fork is a copy of a repository that you manage.
-Forks let you make changes to a project without affecting the original repository.
-You can fetch updates from or submit changes to the original repository with pull requests.

 ## Git repository user interface features
 Learn about the features of your GitHub account and the accessible repositories.